 - Nursing Pin

-- International Immersion Experience (*Note: Students who pay the semester fee but do not participate in the immersion experience due to academic reasons will be refunded the portion of the fee applied to the immersion experience.
-Students who participate in the immersion experience but do not progress in the nursing program will be billed for the remaining balance of their immersion experience expenses.)
+- International Immersion Experience (Note: Students who pay the semester fee but do not participate in the immersion experience due to academic reasons may request a refund of the portion of the fee applied to the immersion experience.
+Students who participate in the immersion experience but do not progress in the nursing program will be billed for the remaining balance of their immersion experience expenses.
+Requests for reimbursement must be submitted by May 1 of the final year the student is in the nursing program.)

 The baccalaureate degree program in nursing at Bethany Lutheran College is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.